| St James, Long Island

 Villages in Smithtown include Head of the Harbor, Nissequogue and the Village of the Branch.

 The hamlet of St James was named for the Episcopal church of St James founded there in the mid 1800s.
 A US postal service was later established with the some name.
 The area was primarily farmland until the arrival of the Long Island Rail Road.
-The arrival of the Long Island Rail Road in St James 1873 allowed for easy access to and from New York City.
+The arrival of the Long Island Rail Road in St James in 1873 allowed for easy access to and from New York City.
 Many rich New Yorkers bought "farms" and build mansions on the North Shore of Long Island.
 St James became a popular vacation spot for the stars of New York stage and screen.
 In the days before air conditioning the theaters closed for the summer and actors went on vacation.
 Summer residents included Irving Berlin, Lionel, Ethel, and John Barrymore, George M. Cohan, William Collier, Buster Keaton, Myrna Loy, Ruth Roman, Lillian Russell, and others.
-Local people were employed by for construction and as servants.
-The Lands arrived in the area circa 1900 when Law Land and his sons worked as carpenters and later construction contractors.
+Many local people were employed for services, construction, and as domestic and other help.
+The Land family arrived in the area circa 1900 when Law Land and his sons worked as carpenters and later construction contractors.
 The Goehles, on the other hand, emulated the wealthy and came to St James to escape the summer heat of the city.
-Percy Land and Meta Petermann Percy lived in Hauppauge and later in Smithtown Branch.
-He bought a triangular parcel of land between Lake Avenue, the railroad track, and Moriches Road, in St James in 1924.
-He owned two business on this property: a lumber yard and a hardware store.
-Bud (Edgar) Land worked in the hardware store from about 1939 to his marriage to Agnes Goehle in 1942.
-See Percy Land and Meta Petermann for more general information on Percy and Meta and/or Pictures and Maps of where Percy and Meta lived and worked in Hauppauge and Smithtown
+After WWII the family moved permanently to St. James and Frank Goehle commuted to the city.

 Minnie Goehle and her daughter, Winifred Goehle Manion Winifred Goehle Manion and her husband, James Manion, were listed in the 1930 census on 6th Avenue in Saint James.Minnie Lindemann Goehle lived at or near the corner of 2nd Street and 6th Avenue, Saint James at her death in 1944.
 See Peter Goehle and Minnie Lindemann Goehle for more information.
 Frank Goehle and Isabelle Walsh In the early 1930s Frank and Isabelle Goehle started taking their family to St James for the summers.
 At first they had a "cabin" off Lake Avenue.
 Around 1943 they moved year-round from Manhattan to Highland Avenue.
 See Frank Goehle and Isabelle Walsh for more general information on Frank and Isabell and/or Pictures and Maps of where Frank and Isabelle lived and worked in St James